blacklightpy/vaultofknowledge/Arguments against religion.md

 - Why can't god guide everyone personally, like he guided people in the past?
+He seems very capable of doing
+	- If said god's ways are his and shouldn't be questioned
+		- Is he not responsible for all the suffering in the world
+			- If said, not following his word is the reason
+				- He has given everyone the freedom to choose, but why is it that the ones who follow suffer from the actions of others? **(A non-monotheistic explanation is all is one, one is all.)**
+					- Our aim should be to preach and convert everyone
+						- Why can't god do it himself, if he is capable of converting people
 	- If said he gave a few chances to humanity, but they never learn:
 		- Can't an infinite lord give infinite chances?
 			- If opposed: